Scalaron-Higgs inflation: Introduction

 The situation changes significantly for very small values of $\lambda\ll 10^{-1}$.
 It is well known, that the divergent quantum contributions of the heavy Standard Model (SM) particles, which dominate the SM renormalization group (RG) running, can drive the Higgs self-coupling $\lambda$ to very small values at inflationary energy scales.
 Depending on the precise values of the top mass $M_{t}$, the Higgs mass $M_{\mathrm{H}}$ and the strong coupling constant $g_{\mathrm{s}}$ at the electroweak scale, the RG flow can even drive $\lambda$ to negative values at high energies and destabilize the electroweak vacuum.
 The measured values for $M_t$ and $M_{\mathrm{H}}$ imply that our universe is at the borderline between stability and non-stability \cite{Degrassi2012}.
 Thus, in principle it is possible that at high energies $\lambda$ is driven to values even smaller than $\lambda=10^{-2}$ considered e.g. in \cite{Ema2017a,Pi2018,He2018,Gorbunov2018}.
+Motivated by this possibility, we first study the inflationary consequences of an extremely small quartic self-coupling $\lambda\lesssim10^{-11}$ for an abstract scalar field $\varphi$, a priori not to be identified with SM Higgs boson.

-For tiny self couplings $\lambda\approx10^{-11}$, we find that the scalaron-Higgs model leads to inflationary predictions different from non-minimal Higgs-inflation or Starobinsky inflation.
+We find that this scenario leads to inflationary predictions different from non-minimal Higgs-inflation or Starobinsky inflation.
 Depending on the initial conditions and the specific inflationary background trajectory in the landscape of the two-field potential, different scenarios are possible: if inflation takes place in one of the two valleys for $\lambda\ll10^{-1}$, the model reduces to an effective single-field model different to the effective single-field model obtained for $\lambda=10^{-1}$ and leads to a larger tensor-to-scalar ratio than predicted in non-minimal Higgs inflation or Starobinsky inflation.
-Moreover, as in non-minimal Higgs inflation, a very small $\lambda$ naturally relaxes the situation with the strong coupling $\xi$.

 For different initial conditions parametrizing different inflationary background trajectories which start on the hilltop of the two-field potential, we find that true multifield effects are possible.
 They lead to features in the power spectrum and might be important for explaining the anomaly observed at large scales in the temperature anisotropy spectrum of the Cosmic Microwave Background (CMB) radiation.
-Finally, we discuss several ways how the scalaron-Higgs model could naturally stabilize the electroweak vacuum.